 Every five years, the Fish and Wildlife Division of Alberta Sustainable Resource Development (ASRD) reviews the general status of wildlife species in Alberta.
-These overviews, the most recent of which was conducted in 2005 (The General Status of Alberta Wild Species 2005; www.albertawildspecies.ca), assign individual species "ranks" that reflect the perceived level of risk to populations.
+These overviews, the most recent of which was conducted in 2005 (The General Status of Alberta Wild Species 2005), assign "ranks" to individual species that reflect the perceived level of risk to populations.
 Such designations are determined from extensive consultations with professional and amateur biologists, and from a variety of readily available sources of population data.
 A key objective of these reviews is to identify species that may be considered for more detailed status assessments.